berops/claudie/docs/input-manifest/input-manifest.md

 ## Cluster-lb

-Cluster is collection of data used to define a loadbalancer cluster.
+Collection of data used to define a loadbalancer cluster.

 - `name`

   Name of the loadbalancer.

 - `roles`

-A list of roles this loadbalancer uses.
+  List of roles the loadbalancer uses.

 - `dns` [DNS](#dns)

-DNS specification used for creation of loadbalancer DNS record
+  Specification of the loadbalancer's DNS record.

 - `targeted-k8s`

-Name of a kubernetes cluster which this loadbalancer targets
+  Name of the Kubernetes cluster targetted by this loadbalancer.

 - `pools`

-The list of nodepool names this loadbalancer will use.
+  List of nodepool names this loadbalancer will use.
 Remember, that nodepools defined in [nodepools](#nodepools) are only "blueprints".
 The actual nodepool will be created once referenced here.

 ## DNS

-DNS is a collection of data Claudie uses to create DNS record for loadbalancer machines.
+Collection of data Claudie uses to create a DNS record for the loadbalancer.

 - `dns_zone`

-DNS zone where records will be created
+  DNS zone inside of which the records will be created.
+For now, only a GCP DNS zone is accepted, thus making definition of the GCP provider necessary.

 - `project`

   [NEEDS REWORK]

 - `hostname`

   Custom hostname for your record.
-If left empty, the hostname will be random hash
+If left empty, the hostname will be a random hash.